Eagle Union | Royal Navy | Sakura Empire | Ironblood

 - Big Little Sister: She is the most responsible and mature of her sisters, and at times help to keep her big sisters in line.

-- Meganekko: She has a pair of red framed half rimmed glasses.
-They get traded out for full rimless spectacles in her retrofit.
+- Meganekko: She has a pair of red-framed half-rimmed glasses, and she's the most responsible, straightforwardly demure, and mature of the sisters.
+Her glasses get traded out for full rimless spectacles in her retrofit.

 Voiced by: Ryouko Ono